I love romantic subplots in my thrillers! Anyone else?

 My whiteboard is 5-foot high.
 Some writers use actual Post-It Notes, but I use scraps of paper with magnets to stick them to the board because it’s hot here in Queensland and I need my windows open.
 The sea breeze would blow Post-its away!
 Using non-sticky paper also makes it easier to shuffle them around and play with the order.

 Each scrap of paper represents a scene.
 I write 1-3 sentences per scene: the main events, characters, and maybe the setting and/or the time of day.
 Sometimes I just write bullet points.
 Both my published novels have around 75 scenes.
+I’ve analysed a few of my favourite thriller novels and they mostly seem to have around 70-80 scenes.

 I never used to plan my novels.
 I have four or five unpublished novels, all unfinished and unsubmitted because I got in a mess with the storyline.